galaxyproject/galaxy-hub/src/university-courses/index.md

 Does your course use Galaxy?
-If so, please send us a message and let us know, we'll list your course on this page!
+If so, please send us a message (outreach AT galaxyproject DOT org) and let us know, we'll list your course on this page!